ros-security/community/README.md

 ### Roles
 Security Working Group members may act in one or more of the following roles:
 * __Contributor__:  A person contributing code to the Security Working Group subprojects
-  * Timely response to comments
+  * Timely response to comments.
-  * Contribute code to one or more subprojects
+  * Contribute code to one or more subprojects.
+  * Contributors do not need to particpate in the Working Group beyond contributing code.
 * __Member__:  A participant in Security Working Group discussions.
 Responsiblities include:
   * Attending a majority of the Security Working Group meetings
   * Commenting on pull requests